-It has just recently occurred to me whether there is a bit more franking credit benefits that may come later in the APL restructure compared to what some may realise.
-To be clear, I mainly bought APL around January and February this year and this issue I am discussing was not what attracted me to the stock.
+It has just recently occurred to me whether there is a bit more franking credit benefits that may come later in the APL restructure?
 I also have only tried to dig a bit further into this issue this week, so it is possible there is not much extra franking kicker at all.
 Am interested if any other holders have thoughts on this though?

 At FY21 year end though I see APL had a 4 cents difference to the before and after tax NTA.
-If I understand the Annual Accounts correctly (disclaimer no guarantee I do!), I am thinking that essentially the 4 c fully franked dividend they paid out only a week or so ago will use up nearly all the franking credits they had at year end, well except for about $1.7 million.
+If I understand the Annual Accounts correctly (disclaimer no guarantee I do!), I was wondering if essentially the 4 c fully franked dividend they paid out only a week or so ago will use up nearly all the franking credits they had at year end, well except for about $1.7 million.

 Although I just mentioned a 4c difference from the before and after tax NTA at June 30, I did notice recently a lot of that has closed.
 Does that simply mean they have sold plenty of shares and realized gains in the last few months?
 Basically I was wondering if around 4c will end up being the franking credits that come across to the open ended fund structure (assuming markets and their overall portfolio don’t move much).

 Anyway it doesn’t look to be too much potential here like the EGI situation might have been last year.
-Having said that, even if forgetting about this franking aspect entirely, sometimes I have thought APL trades too cheaply over the last couple of months considering this restructure looks almost certain to go through.
-I mean should investors be selling APL sometimes even in the last couple of weeks say 5.5 cents below where post tax NTA is?
+Having said that, should investors be selling APL sometimes even in the last couple of weeks say 5.5 cents below where post tax NTA is?
 Implementation date should be by mid-December.